 Talk about first world problems, right??
-Luckily I came across some damn good writers with blogs that opened my eyes to many new possibilities.
+Luckily I came across some dang good writers with blogs that opened my eyes to many new possibilities.
 Extra luckily, I had already started up a real estate rental side gig to (initially) help us pay for nanny wages.
 Five houses and four years later, and we’ve got a solid foundation of cash flowing assets.

 Things come up of course.
 Like the new roof we had to put on our own house earlier this spring.
 Ring that one up for $5,750.
 And before that, one of the rentals decided it needed a new furnace right around the middle of a Minnesotan February.
 Another $3,000 CHA CHING!
 So yeah, best made plans, right?

-Remembering How This Journey Started
+Remembering How This Retire Early Journey Started

 Just like my friend (and REAL early retirement expert) Carl at 1500 Days, I devised a four-to-five year plan to exit the rat race.
 I set up my spreadsheet models and went through our spending with a fine-toothed comb.
 We changed insurance plans, dumped cable, switched cell phone plans, dumped the Keurig, and started bike commuting a few days a week.
 Craigslist and minimalism became new norms, and pivotal in our quest to focus less on stuff, and more on relationships and growth.